Scarlett Johansson's Golden Globes Look Puts Her Back Tattoo On Full Display

 As a nominee for a Golden Globe for Best Actress in a Motion Picture for her role in Netflix's Marriage Story, Scarlett Johansson took to the red carpet with poise and grace.
 The veteran star was all smiles in a custom Vera Wang strapless ball gown, accented with Bulgari diamonds and minimalist beauty look — a tight chignon and barely-there makeup — which put her large floral back tattoo on full display.

-For her glam, Johansson tapped makeup artist Frankie Boyd, celebrity hairstylist Jenny Cho, and manicurist Emi Kudo.
-Boyd exclusively used The Inkey List skin-care products to prep Johansson's skin, adding a body bronzer by Alleven to give a subtle airbrushed glow to her exposed shoulders, back, and décolletage.
-Kudo gave the star a neutral French manicure using Essie polish, while Cho partnered with Hair Rituel by Sisley-Paris and Ghd hot tools to create the updo.
-The pros executed a simplistic, pared-down look that let the actor's natural features shine and framed the rose-stem ink running up her back between her shoulders and red bodice.
+For her glam, Johansson tapped makeup artist Frankie Boyd and celebrity hairstylist Jenny Cho.
+Boyd exclusively used Inkey List skin-care products to prep Johansson's glowing skin, adding makeup by Jill Stuart Beauty, while Cho partnered with Hair Rituel by Sisley-Paris and Ghd hot tools to create the updo.
+The two pros executed a simplistic, pared-down look that let the actor's natural features shine and framed the rose-stem ink running up her back between her shoulders and red bodice.

 Advertisement